-After careful review and some discussions with some of the team members, we soon realized there was some open dialog needed to make all the team members aware of how hard it could be for new members to integrate themselves and "form" with the existing group.
+After careful review and some discussions with some of the team members, we soon realized there was some open dialogue needed to make all the team members aware of how hard it could be for new members to integrate themselves and "form" with the existing team members.
 I had not realized just how far the team had progressed up to this point.

 As a team, we modified some procedures slightly.
 We talked openly about how to make new participants feel welcome and removed obstacles for future team participants.

 If you're reading this, hopefully you can see a situation like this coming and just be aware that it is something to consider and be prepared for if you manage or are responsible for an Agile Team.